Metrics are important and allow you to understand your store and how it performs better. This article explains all the metrics you may encounter.

 Published at

-The date that your product or variant became visible to your customers.
-Note that if a product is published, then unpublished, and published again, the 'published at' date will be the most recent date when the item became visible on your site.
+Note that if a product is published, unpublished, then published again, the "published at" date will be the most recent date when the item became visible on your site.

 R

-Received Cost
+Received cost

-Received Cost = Received Qty * Cost Price
+Received Cost = Received qty × cost price

-Received Qty
+Received qty

 The number of units received during the date range of the report.

-Received Retail
+Received retail

-On a purchase order, the cost price only of units that have been received.
-The cost price of non-received units, called Remaining Units Cost, are excluded from this figure.
+The cost price of units that have been received on a purchase order.
+The cost price of non-received units, called the "Remaining Units Cost", are excluded from this figure.

 Regular price

-On a purchase order, the cost price only of units that have not been received.
-The cost price of received units, called Received Units Cost, are excluded from this figure.
+The cost price of units that have not been received on a purchase order.
+The cost price of received units, called "Received Units Cost", are excluded from this figure.

-Replenish Date
+Replenish date

-Replenishable (Filter)
+Replenishable (filter)

-When Replenishable filter = 'Yes,' items that are marked as replenishable will show in the report.
-Items marked as non-replenishable will be excluded.
-Replenishable items are ones to be reordered.
-When the Replenishable filter = 'No' then non-replenishable items will show and replenishable items are excluded from view.
+Replenishable items are items that should be reordered.
+When the "Replenishable" filter = "No" then non-replenishable items will be included and replenishable items will be excluded from view.

 Discontinued and dropshipped items should be marked as non-replenishable.

-Replenishable (Status in Columns)
+Replenishable (status in columns)

 Replenishment